cksystemsteaching/selfie/README.md

 ./selfie -c selfie.c
 ```

-The first few lines of output give you an idea of the size of the system in terms of the C\* language constructs we introduced above:
+The first few lines of output give you an idea of the size of the system in terms of the C\* language constructs we just introduced:

 ```
 ./selfie: this is the selfie system from selfie.cs.uni-salzburg.at with